-Hand out the “blank” versions of the same comic strip and tell them to write alternative dialog for the scene.
+Hand out the “blank” versions of the same comic strip, then tell them to write alternative dialog for the scene.
 Give an example of what they could write in the first scene of the comic strip so they have an idea of what to do.
 Then, have them write dialog in the remaining blanks with a partner or group.

 Assign a time to complete the task.
 Depending on the length of the comic, it should probably take five to ten minutes.
 Encourage them to be as creative and as funny as they can be.
 The best dialog will be voted on at the end of the activity.

-Give some feedback and correct any errors that they may have made.
+Give some feedback.
+Correct any errors that they may have made.
 You could give a 5-star rating on the board for each group when they have finished presenting.